LogicElements/matter-lora-env-node/README.md

 ![LocuSense node with e-ink display](docs/images/locusense_case.jpg)
 ---

 > **Known issue (current release):** occasionally the device can hang on power-up because the e-ink driver fails to start.
-On a good boot the e-ink should flash black -> white; if it does not, power-cycle and try again (may require multiple attempts).
+On a good boot the e-ink should flash black -> white; if it does not, remove power and re-apply (unplug USB, pull the Li-Ion jumper on the right or the Li-SOCl2 jumper on the left), then try again.
 This driver bug will be fixed in the next release.

 ## Features